 CV TAG to review this RfA on 30 November, 7 December, 14 December.
-Memo to be drafted by 7 December and finalised by 21 December.
+Memo to be drafted by 7 December and finalised by 23 December.

 What are the implications and considerations of this advice on Te Tiriti o Waitangi and equity?

-Equity and Te Tiriti are relevant to assessing who is at risk of infection and severe disease, and who is at greater risk and more vulnerable.
+Equity and Te Tiriti are relevant to assessing who is at greater risk of infection and more vulnerable to severe disease.
 It is important to examine the increased burden for Māori and Pacific People within New Zealand, particularly in the Delta outbreak.

-Equity issues are relevant in relation to uptake of public health measures and vaccines, and support options available to people with COVID-19.
+Equity issues are relevant in relation to uptake of non-pharmaceutical public health measures and vaccines, and support options available to people with COVID-19.
 There may be disparities in who can access services.